Past Visiting Scholars

 Rowan Ireland (2005)

-Anthony Waterman was a fellow at St John's College, Winnipg from 1959 through 2006, where he taught economics and political science.
+Anthony Michael Charles Waterman is a retired fellow at St. John's College, Winnipg and Professor Emeritus of Economics at the University of Manitoba since 2007, where he taught economics and political science.
 He holds a PhD in economics from Australian National University and is an ordained priest.
 He retired in 2006 and resides in Winnipeg.

 Lynn Davidman (2000-2001)

-Lynn Davidman (Ph.D., Brandeis University, 1986) is a qualitative sociologist who is Professor of in American Civilization, Gender Studies and Judaic Studies.
+Lynn Davidman (Ph.D., Brandeis University, 1986) is a qualitative sociologist who is a University Distinguished Professor in the departments of Sociology and Religious Studies at the University of Kansas.
 She works in the fields of gender studies and the sociology of religion.
 She has published books and articles that offer feminist perspectives of Jewish Studies, and explore the topics of women and religion, women and Judaism, and gender and religion.
-She is currently working on her new book, Leaving Home.
-She is the author of the book Motherloss (University of California Press, 2000).
-She is on the advisory board of the Center for the Study of Religion at Princeton,and is a member of the Editorial Board for Qualitative Sociology.
+She is on the advisory board of the Center for the Study of Religion at Princeton, and is a member of the editorial board for Qualitative Sociology.

 Douglas Creed (2001-2002)

 W.E.
-Douglas Creed is an Associate Professor at the University of Rhode Island in the College of Business Administration.
-He holds a PhD in Business Administration at Haas School of Business, University of California.
+Douglas Creed is a Professor of Entrepreneurial Management and Law at the University of Rhode Island in the College of Business Administration.
+He holds a PhD in Business Administration at Haas School of Business, University of California, Berkeley.
 He has previously taught at Boston College, University of Massachusetts (Boston) and MIT Slone School.
 His research interest include organizational behavior and industrial relations organization theory, identity and diversity, and social movement activities, corporate community responsibility, strategies.
 In 2007 he was awarded a Fulbright Fellowship for study in New Zealand.